64nYm3d3/CheatSheet/Networks/Technical/ICND1/Internetworking Models.md

 **Transport**

 Provides reliable (or unreliable in UDP's case) delivery, it also performs error correction before retransmit; *End-to-end connection.* The Transport layer segments and reassembles data into aa single data stream.
 Taking all the data from the upper layers and combining them into a concise data stream.
 These protocols provide end-to-end data transport services and can establish a logical connection betweeen the sending host and the destination host on an internetwork.
 TCP and UDP are integral to this layerr.
 The transportation lai responsible for:
- - providing mechanisms for multiplexingupper applications
+ - Providing mechanisms for multiplexingupper applications
  - Estalbishing sessions
  - Tearing down virtual circuits.
  - Hide details of network-dependant information from higher levels or provide transparent data transfer